 Happiness is a state of one’s being.
-The term consists of one finding in life – pleasures, satisfaction, contentment, joyfulness, delight, etc. I have often heard that happiness is conditional and can be determined by many internal and external factors impacting one’s life.
+The term consists of one finding in life – pleasures, satisfaction, contentment, joyfulness, delight, etc. I have often heard that happiness is a conditional state and can be influenced by numerous internal and external factors that impact one’s life.
 Influencing factors include self-esteem, spirituality, health, family, relationships, education, finances, career, and occupation.
-While I believe this is true, I also strongly believe that, to a greater degree, happiness can be significantly consistent.
+While I believe this is true, I also firmly believe that, to a greater extent, happiness can be a more consistent state.
 Everyone can experience happiness substantially and throughout life regardless of existing identified or unidentified conditioning factors – it is an overall mindset.

-Nevertheless, it is understandable that there will always be intervals of disappointments, misunderstandings, disagreements, conflicts, and failures, and everyone someday will have to even face some of their deepest fears.
+Nevertheless, it is understandable that there will always be intervals of disappointments, misunderstandings, disagreements, conflicts, and failures, and everyone will someday have to face some of their deepest fears.
 However, the most important question relating to one’s consistent fulfillment of this most desirable nature is positively answered and justified.
-Such question about this point of view is –Can one push happiness to the core and forefront of one’s life, making it the ultimate achievement over every daunting, doubtful, and dark moment to become a part of one’s composition, ambition, and strength?
-The answer in this article is a pretty simple yes– encapsulating the thought that being and maintaining a consistent and substantial amount of happiness successfully comes in three cohesive ways.
+A question about this point of view is: Can one push happiness to the core and forefront of one’s life, making it the ultimate achievement over every daunting, doubtful, and dark moment, becoming a part of one’s composition, ambition, and strength?
+The answer in this article is a straightforward yes, encapsulating the thought that achieving and maintaining a consistent and substantial level of happiness can be accomplished in three cohesive ways.

 Here are the three cohesive ways to be happy: